Information for international students for Winter 2021

 Q. Many IELTS test centres are closed around the world.
 Are there any new options available to meet English requirements?

-A. Fanshawe College will accept the Duolingo Language Test and the IELTS Indicator Test for September 2020 and January 2021.
+A. Fanshawe College will accept the Duolingo Language Test and the IELTS Indicator Test for some future intakes.
 More details are available on the English Language Requirements page.

 Q. I have questions about work and my PGWP.
 Who can I contact?